zeebinz/kohana-generator/guide/generator/tasks.md

         ...
     ));

 It's well advised to read the Minion guide at least once (it's short) so you understand its conventions and how it handles what it calls 'tasks'.
-Then start your console of choice and start with this simple command:
+Then start your console of choice and run this simple command:

 	./minion generate --help